lzh-mb-mod/EnhancedBattleTest/README.md

 - Customizing player characters, details below.

 ## How to install
-1. Copy `bin` and `Modules` into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).
+1. Copy `Modules` folder into Bannerlord installation folder(For example `C:\Program Files\Steam\steamapps\common\Mount & Blade II Bannerlord - Beta`).
+It should be merged with `Modules` of the game.

 ## How to use
-- Start the mod by clicking `EnhancedBattleTest.bat` in `bin\Win64_Shipping_Client` that you have copied into Bannerlord installation folder.
-If it crashed, try to run `EnhancedBattleTest-Alternative.bat` instead.
+- You have two ways to start the mod:

+  - Start the launcher and choose Single player mode.
+In `Mods` panel select `EnhancedBattleTest` mod and click `PLAY`.
+Or:

+  - Double click `EnhancedBattleTest.bat` in folder `Modules\EnhancedBattleTest\bin\Win64_Shipping_Client`.

+    If crash happens when loading, run `EnhancedBattleTest-Alternative.bat` instead.
+- After starting:
+  - Select a mode to play in main menu.

   - You can select troops for each side of teams.

   - Press `F` key or `F10` key to control one of your troops after you being killed.

   - Press `F9` to switch your team.

   - Press `F10` to switch between free camera and main agent camera.

   - Press `F11` to disable death.

   - Press `F12` to reset mission (available in `Test Battle mode` only).

   - Press `O(letter)` to adjust more settings including team AI tactic options, etc.

   - Press `P` key to pause game.

   - Press and hold `TAB` key for a while to exit the battle scene.

   - Press `I` key to get player or camera position.

   - Press `L` key to teleport player when in free camera mode.

 ## How to add more maps
-- You can go to `Modules\Native\SceneObj` to find available maps.
+- You can go to `Modules\Native\SceneObj`, `Modules\Sandbox\SceneObj` and `Modules\SandboxCore\SceneObj` to find available maps.

 - To add more maps, you need to edit the configuartion file(in folder `(user directory)\Documents\Mount and Blade II Bannerlord\Configs\EnhancedBattleTest\`).